maleehaajc7/__budgetracker_bits-bytes/README.md

 USAGE

--Launch the application by running 'main.py'.
+1.Launch the application by running 'main.py'.
--Enter the item name, price, and purchase date in the respective fields.
+2.Enter the item name, price, and purchase date in the respective fields.
--Click on the "Save Record" button to save the expense.
+3.Click on the "Save Record" button to save the expense.
--To update an existing expense, select the record from the list and click on the "Update" button.
+4.To update an existing expense, select the record from the list and click on the "Update" button.
--To delete an expense, select the record from the list and click on the "Delete" button.
+5.To delete an expense, select the record from the list and click on the "Delete" button.
--Click on the "Total Balance" button to view the total expenses and remaining balance.
+6.Click on the "Total Balance" button to view the total expenses and remaining balance.
--Click on the "Clear" button to remove the entries typed in the messagebox .
+7.Click on the "Clear" button to remove the entries typed in the messagebox .
--Click on the "Exit" button to exit from the programme.
+8.Click on the "Exit" button to exit from the programme.

 FEATURES